ABOUT THE INITIATIVE

 We have two choices:

-1. A state where many of our citizens work for poverty wages and must rely on government services to get by or …
+1. Subsist in a state where many of our citizens work for poverty wages and must rely on government services to get by or …

-2. A state where workers earn a high enough wage to pull themselves out of poverty and no longer have to rely on government to make ends meet.
+2. Enjoy a state where workers earn a high enough wage to pull themselves out of poverty and no longer have to rely on government to make ends meet.

 Idahoans for a Fair Wage was formed to incrementally raise the minimum wage for Idahoans to $12 an hour over four years.
 We are a volunteer-run organization with no paid employees, no fixed overhead, and a registered 501c(4) non-profit.
 Together, we can lift working Idaho families out of poverty so that we can all prosper together.